PseudoKnight/CHPlaceholderAPI/README.md

 **set_placeholders([player], string)**

 Replaces all placeholders in the given string.
 Player can be null or absent if player context is not necessary for the given placeholders.
-PlaceholderAPI automatically "colorizes" the returned string.
+Automatically "colorizes" the returned string.

 **register_placeholder_hook(identifier, closure)**